symfony/symfony-docs/cookbook/bundles/best_practices.rst

 There are 2 types of bundles:

-* Application bundles: only use to build your application;
+* Application-specific bundles: only used to build your application;
-* Reusable bundle: meant to be shared across many projects.
+* Reusable bundles: meant to be shared across many projects.

 This article is all about how to structure your **reusable bundles** so that they're easy to configure and extend.
 Many of these recommendations do not